Colorful Spiral Pattern

 - Conditional statements (

 This code demonstrates how to use variables to control both the geometry of a drawing and aesthetic elements like color.
-It also shows nested control structures (when
+It also shows nested control structures (when inside repeat) for more complex logic.

 Try It Yourself